 - The in-suite bathroom comes with a shower and is shared with suite-mates.

 - Beds are junior loft beds, which means they can be adjusted to create extra space beneath the bed.
 On the highest setting, the approximate space under the bed is 30”, which allows the resident to place the chest of drawers under the bed.
-Bed lofts are also available to lease through Collegiate Bed Lofts.
+Bed lofts are also available to lease through Dorm Bed Lofts.
 This is the only company approved for lease of bed lofts by the university.
 Students cannot build or bring in other bed lofts but can use bed risers, which come in different heights and can raise the bed anywhere from 3” to 8” inches.
-Collegiate Bed Loft often experiences high volume and availability of loft kits can become limited.
+Dorm Bed Loft often experiences high volume and availability of loft kits can become limited.
 It is important to lease your loft kit early.

 - Wireless internet in building and two internet jacks per room.
 Cable and internet service are provided.
 Find information about the UMHB Channel Guide and Compatible TV Models.